Aitslab/EasyNER/README.md

   },
  ```

+### Downloading nightly updates
 The PubMed annual baseline files are updated every year.
 However, they provide additional nightly update files during the year.
 To download the update files alongside the annual baseline, adjust the config file accordingly:

  1. Set "get_nightly_update_files" to "true"
  2. Provide a range in the "update_file_range" section.
 This needs to be set by the user.
 The file ranges for 2023 can be seen here: https://ftp.ncbi.nlm.nih.gov/pubmed/updatefiles/